 As of 2020, the mead industry has continued its upward trajectory, with approximately 450 meaderies across the country.
 This signifies a remarkable increase over the past few years.
 What's particularly intriguing is the fact that around 50 additional wineries and breweries have also joined the mead movement, incorporating at least one mead in their product lineup.
 This indicates a growing recognition of mead's potential and the desire of these establishments to cater to the evolving tastes of their customers.

 The rise of meaderies in the U.S. can be attributed to several factors.
 Firstly, there has been a resurgence of interest in traditional and artisanal beverages, with consumers seeking unique and authentic experiences.
 Mead, with its rich history and wide range of flavors, fits perfectly into this trend.
-Additionally, the craft beverage industry as a whole has experienced tremendous growth, with consumers increasingly exploring new and innovative options beyond traditional and .
+Additionally, the craft beverage industry as a whole has experienced tremendous growth, with consumers increasingly exploring new and innovative options beyond traditional beer and wine.

-Furthermore, the increasing availability of quality ingredients and equipment has made it more accessible for aspiring mead makers to enter the market.
+Furthermore, the increasing availability of quality ingredients and brewing equipment has made it more accessible for aspiring mead makers to enter the market.
 This has encouraged experimentation and creativity, resulting in a diverse range of meads that cater to different tastes and preferences.

 In my own experiences, I have had the pleasure of visiting numerous meaderies across the country.
 Each one has its own unique story, reflecting the passion and dedication of its owners.
 From small, family-run operations to larger, more established meaderies, I have witnessed firsthand the growth and evolution of the industry.